-The Class/Teacher Timetabling Problem (CTTP) embraces the scheduling of sequential encounters between teachers and students so as to ensure that requirements and constraints are satisfied.
-Typically, the manual solution of this problem extends for various days or weeks and normally produces unsatisfactory results because of the fact that lesson periods could be scheduled which are inconsistent with pedagogical needs or could even serve as impediments for certain teachers or students.
-CTTP, in its optimization version, is a NPhard problem [Even et al. 1976] for nearly all of its variants, justifying the
+The Class/Teacher Timetabling Problem (CTTP) embraces the scheduling of sequential encounters between teachers and students so as to insure that requirements and constraints are satisfied.
+Typically, the manual solution of this problem extends for various days or weeks and normally produces unsatisfactory results due to the fact that lesson periods could be scheduled which are inconsistent with pedagogical needs or could even serve as impediments for certain teachers or students.
+CTTP is considered a NP-hard problem [7] for nearly all of its variants, justifying the usage of heuristic methods for its resolution.
+In this manner, various heuristic and metaheuristic approaches have been applied with success in the solution of this problem, such as: Tabu Search (TS) [14,5,12], Genetic Algorithms [15] and Simulated Annealing (SA) [2].